PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `run_ndhwc_concat_layout_cleanup()` result and its independent layout-recovery occurrence, including schema, cleanup semantics, layout/diagnostics routing, and pre-Concat/strided-Slice boundaries.

+That sole direct NDHWC Concat result is now characterized separately from its layout-recovery occurrence. `_layout_opt_ndhwc_concat_stats` is the selected observation-only target.
+The one-key transactional schema, positive-only cleanup, exact arguments, direct-call count, independent orchestration selection, and pre-Concat/strided-Slice boundaries are frozen before implementation.
+The focused characterization gate passes
+`375 passed, 1 xfailed in 18.42s`; the sole strict xfail is the selected direct assignment.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it